We are in Day 4 of the start a business challenge and it’s been an awesome

 Read the comment trails and see the most common questions asked by people and also answered by the blog owners.

-a technical niche, is on YouTube videos.
+a technical niche) is YouTube.

-You tube videos provide a ton of information about how to do things, but they also provide questions that people are struggling with.
+Youtube videos provide a ton of information about how to do things, but they also provide questions that people are struggling with.

 What to do with the information gathered.

 –Analyze the data and extract a common thread that runs through all the data and consider offering a solution to it.